Hiren1094/woocommerce-react/README.md

 # WooCommerce With React JS

-This demo for "Simple Product" with login user so please check below step configure accordingly.
+This demo for "Simple Product" with login user so please check below step and configure accordingly.

 You can get all required plugins [here](https://github.com/Hiren1094/Woocommerce-React-JS/tree/main/WordPress).